JolleJolles/pirecorder/README.md

 # AnimRec
-**A python module for controlled image and video recording for the Rasperry Pi**
+**A python module for controlled and automated image and video recording**

 ![logo](https://github.com/JolleJolles/animrec/blob/master/animrec-logo.jpg)

-*AnimRec* is a package to facilitate controlled and automated video recording using raspberry pi (rpi).
-It was specifically designed with the Behavioural Scientist in mind or like-minded people that have a wish for easy automed recording but may not have the required knowledge or coding skills at hand.
+*AnimRec* is a package to facilitate controlled and automated video recording, especially using  Raspberry Pi (rpi) computers.
+It was specifically designed with the Behavioural Scientist in mind to facilitate controlled and automated image and video recording without requiring considerable coding skills.

 *AnimRec* consists of a main recorder class and a number of [helper methods](#othmethods) that facilitate setting-up the Raspberry Pi camera, configuring the camera, scheduling future recordings, and converting recorded media. *AnimRec* also contains detailed documentation and tutorials that are continuously updated with the aim to help people with very limited coding knowledge to set-up their rpi, install the required packaged, and get working with *AnimRec*.